Berdych confirms retirement

-The former world number four was expected to quit after posting a video on Twitter stating he had an announcement to make at the ATP Finals in London on Saturday.
+The former world No.4 was expected to quit after posting a video on Twitter stating he had an announcement to make at the ATP Finals in London.

-Berdych's post came after a Czech tabloid Blesk reported on Wednesday that he will officially bring the curtain down on his career this weekend.
+Berdych's post came after a Czech tabloid Blesk reported in midweek that he will officially bring the curtain down on his career this weekend.

 The 2010 Wimbledon runner-up, beaten by Rafael Nadal in his only grand slam final, has now brought his playing days to an end after 17 years on the ATP Tour.